krishnanlab/PyGenePlexus/docs/source/notes/api.rst

 .. note::

-   :term:`Influence` (followed by :term:`Adjacency`) data takes a long time to download, from **~10 minutes** up to **an hour** dependeing on the download speed. :term:`Embedding` feature data takes least amount of time to download (within **a minute**).
+   The :term:`Influence` and :term:`Adjacency` data representations take the longest time to download, from **~10 minutes** up to **an hour** dependeing on the download speed.
+The :term:`Embedding` data representation takes the least amount of time to download (within **a minute**).

 Auto download